 Shortly there after, the COVID pandemic hit.
 My wife was pregnant at the time and also was the manager of the Intensive Care Unit at our regional hospital.
 Hawaii always has a difficult time sourcing common medical supplies due to shipping being so expensive and slow to the islands.
 Our entire community knew that the pandemic would put us in a horrible position with obtaining PPE.

 I knew that printing as many face shields and Montana masks as possible would be the best option to ensure the health of my wife and unborn baby.
 Myself and an extremely talented team of volunteers ended up with fifty Prusa printers and produced thousands of face shields and masks for everyone from hospital employees to post office workers.

 Luckily our son was born completely healthy in 2021 and my wife never contracted COVID despite working with COVID patients daily while pregnant.

 What inspired you to start your journey?

-I agreed to start seeing hand specialty cases even though none of our providers had experience with hand-forming speciality orthoses.
+I agreed to start seeing hand speciality cases even though none of our providers had experience with hand forming speciality orthoses.
 I needed a mechanism to ensure that every hand orthoses we produced was done correctly and quickly.
 Typically patients need to be fitted for a correct orthoses within 36 hours after surgery.